-Your doctor will submit a request to Mercy Care for services that you will need and how they will help your condition.
-Mercy Care will review and approve these services before you get them.
-We want to make sure you get the care you need - when you need it.
-You will receive a written notification (called a Notice of Adverse Benefit Determination) within 14 calendar days telling you if the request was denied and what to do next.
-If the request is urgent, you will receive a written notification (Notice of Adverse Benefit Determination) no later than 72 hours after we receive the authorization request unless an extension is in effect.
-If we ask for an extension, you may file a member grievance.
+Your doctor will submit a request to Mercy Care explaining your condition and actions that they would like to take.
+You will receive a written notification (called a Notice of Adverse Benefit Determination) within 14 calendar days telling you if the request is denied and what to do next.
+If the request is urgent, you will receive a written notification (Notice of Adverse Benefit Determination) no later than 72 hours following the receipt of the authorization request unless an extension is in effect.
+If we ask for an extension, you may file a grievance.
 The letter will explain your rights and how to submit a complaint.